dark-yx/agriconnect/README.md

 ## Technical Architecture
 - **Core:** Multi-agent system orchestrated by LangGraph, with dynamic LLM model switching for cost and performance optimization.
+- **LLM Model Flexibility:** AgriConnect supports dynamic selection and switching of LLM providers, including OpenAI (GPT-4/3.5), Gemini, Anthropic (Claude), and others.
+The application can be configured to use any supported model at runtime, and agents can select the most appropriate LLM for each task.
+This ensures maximum flexibility, cost optimization, and future-proofing.
 - **Frontend:** Responsive, conversational UI built in Bolt.new, supporting all user personas.
 - **Backend:** Node.js (Bolt.new WebContainers), with modular agent logic and RESTful APIs.
 - **Database:** Supabase (Postgres) for relational data, authentication, and real-time features.